-The value of any financial asset (including stocks, bonds, and mortgages), as well as most real assets such as plants or even entire firms, depends on the stream of cash flows produced by the asset.
-Cash flows from an asset consist of usable income plus depreciation, and usable income means income after taxes.
+The value of any financial asset (including stocks, bonds, and mortgages), as well as most real assets such as plants or even entire firms, depends on the after-tax stream of cash flows produced by the asset.
 The following sections describe the key features of corporate and individual taxation.